 In addition to providing the reliability and availability that healthcare providers and patients demand, companies like CTC must also comply with the stringent privacy requirements of the Health Insurance Portability and Accountability Act (HIPAA)—which can be challenging under the best case scenarios.

 From Painful to Pain-free with Software-Defined Storage

 When the company expanded its services to include a software-as-a-service (SaaS) Electronic Health Records (EHR) solution, its existing storage solution was (surprise!) not up to the challenge.
 CompuTech City was an early adopter of storage virtualization technology, but after the company deployed its EHR solution two years ago, the shortcomings of the existing solution became more obvious.
 CTC’s number-one requirement?
-High availability: It was essential that if there was a failure in one node, the I/O be redirected to the other node seamlessly – something the previous solution could not do.
+High availability: It was essential that if there was a failure in one node, the I/O be redirected to the other node seamlessly–something the previous solution could not do.

-Center.
+Enter the SANsymphony software-defined storage (SDS) solution to support its virtualized data center.
 This SDS approach not only gave CompuTech City the availability, scalability, and performance that HIT and its customers demand, but helped launch the company as a DataCore value-added solution provider to the healthcare industry.